-Review of 2021/22: statement from the accountable officer on performance
+Review of 2021/22 M1-3 2022/23: statement from the accountable officer on performance

-The main positives that have arisen for the CCG in 2021/22 are:
+The main positives that have arisen for the CCG in this period are:

-- The continued strong progress in reducing waits for diagnostic tests, planned surgery and treatment. - Strong cancer access and treatment performance. - Demand management initiatives to reduce the number of unnecessary Emergency Department attendances and emergency admissions (through providing alternative services for patients). - The continued development and use of digital technology to reduce waits and increase access to clinical advice and guidance. - The ongoing success of the COVID-19 vaccination programme within Gloucestershire (including the targeting of vulnerable groups and the 'booster' programmes).
+- The continued strong progress in reducing waits for diagnostic tests, planned surgery and treatment. - Demand management initiatives to reduce the number of unnecessary Emergency Department attendances and emergency admissions (through providing alternative services for patients). - The continued development and use of digital technology to reduce waits and increase access to clinical advice and guidance. - The ongoing success of the COVID-19 vaccination programme within Gloucestershire (including the targeting of vulnerable groups and the 'booster' programmes).